-First, studies revolving around the development of nanoformulated cell-based drug delivery with a special focus to the CNS.
+First, studies revolving around the development of nanoformulated cell-based drug delivery with a special focus on the CNS.
 Nanotoxicology studies involve the studies of the regulation of leukocyte entry into peripheral and neural tissues with a focus on glial immunity.
 This is seen during neurodegenerative diseases and include studies of HAND and PD.
 Those that are being developed include, but are not limited to, antiretroviral, neuroprotective, and anti-inflammatory drugs.

 Third, proteomic and metabolomic approaches for biomarker discovery are linked to studies of cell-cell interactions for disease.
-This is part of a broader initiative in studies of how drugs of abuse influence viral replication and immune dysregulation.
+This is part of a broader initiative of how drugs of abuse influence viral replication and immune dysregulation.

 Fourth, neuroimmunologic and vaccine approaches that induce protective immunity and neuroregeneration are being pursued in animal models of HAND, PD and amyotrophic lateral sclerosis.
-The laboratory has developed a unique immunization approach that uses the immune system as a cell source for brain repair during neurodegenerative.
+The laboratory has developed a unique immunization approach that uses the immune system as a cell source for brain repair during neurodegeneration.

 NanoART Manufacture, Delivery and Pharmacokinetics for Optimizing Drug Adherence